Nimblefoot (horse): 1870 Melbourne Cup

+Later career

-Later in 1870 the solicitor Horatio Huntly Hoskins purchased Nimblefoot and Glencoe from Bailey, retaining William Lang as his trainer.
+Later in 1870 the solicitor Horatio Huntly Hoskins purchased Nimblefoot for £650, which was said to be one of the highest prices then paid for a gelding in Australia.
+Hoskins also purchased Glencoe from Bailey, while retaining William Lang as trainer of both horses.
 By June 1871 Hoskins was deeply in debt to Lang and in 1872 agreed to sell Lang the horses for the amount he owed.
 Hoskins had other debts however, and was forced to plead bankruptcy.

+In March 1871, Nimblefoot won the Australian Cup race at Flemington, then held over two and a quarter miles.
+Starting 5/4 favourite, the horse was ridden by Lang in the race and led from almost the start to win by two lengths over a field of six horses.

+Then owned by a Mr J. Arthur, Nimblefoot was again entered into the Australian Cup on 7 March 1873 and put in a solid run to finish second behind Warrior.